Google Street View in South America: Argentina

 On September 25, 2013, Google announced the arrival of the service to Argentina.
 On October 2 took place the official presentation of the Trikes in Congressional Plaza, Buenos Aires; the service was expected to be available by the end of the year in Buenos Aires, Buenos Aires Province, Cordoba, Rosario, Santa Fe, Entre Ríos, Mendoza and La Plata.
 As of September 25, 2014, Argentina was added to Street View.

 Bolivia

 On November 28, 2014, Google started filming in Santa Cruz de la Sierra but street view will be also available in La Paz, Cochabamba, Sucre and El Alto.
 For security reasons, Google decided not reveal how many cars will take photos.
 Additionally, Bolivian media are not allowed to interview their drivers.
-Images will be appear on street view some time in 2015.
+Images did appear on street view some time in 2015.

 Uruguay

 On June 26, 2015, Google started to photograph the streets of Uruguay.
-The service became available online on 2 December 2015.
+The service became available online on December 2, 2015.